 On my first trip to explore the artistic gems of the seat of Kershaw County, I had the rare opportunity to preview a much-anticipated antiques store.
 Kevin Perry is a dealer who divides his time between Camden and West Palm Beach, Fla.
-With discerning clients up and down the eastern seaboard and an eye for the classic and beautiful, Perry seized on an opportunity to buy an 1815 historic house on Broad Street that was once owned by the Daniel Family.
-Over the past two years, he has been lovingly restoring the building and preparing to open the store that features difficult to find works of art, furniture, and objets that people normally travel to New York and Boston to acquire.
-The business is set to open later this year and is well worth a day's (or more) drive to add to a collection.
+With discerning clients up and down the Eastern seaboard and an eye for the classic and beautiful, Perry seized on the chance to buy an 1815 historic house on Broad Street once owned by the Daniel Family.
+After spending two years lovingly restoring the building, he opened Dalton Bain, an antique store stocked with difficult to find works of art, furniture, and objects people normally travel to New York and Boston to acquire.
+If you're looking to add to a collection, it's well worth a day's drive (or more).

 Next, we visited with Patton Blackwell, an internationally known painter with deep ties to the town.
-When she was first gaining prominence as an artist, Blackwell moved to Brazil, but when her father became ill several years ago she moved back to the county that is named after her grandfather's family.
-Since then she has become like an unofficial ambassador for the town, a designation that she proved on that visit with my husband.
-It was Blackwell who informed us that we could not miss the Fine Arts Center of Kershaw County, and she also invited us along for the Colonial Cup, where there is an annual arts and crafts village during the races.
+When she was first gaining prominence as an artist, Blackwell moved to Brazil, but when her father became ill several years ago, she moved back to the county named after her grandfather's family.
+Since then she has become an unofficial ambassador for the town, a designation she earned on that visit with my husband.
+It was Blackwell who informed us that we could not miss the Fine Arts Center of Kershaw County.

-The wide range of careful and beautiful work is indicative of what one can find when perusing the town on any given day.
-Throughout the heart of Camden there are galleries, artist co-ops, antique stores, and events that enrich and inspire.
-There are places like The Artist's Attic, where Dot Goodwin gathers local visual artists to work, create, and sell their wares.
-In this fun and quirky space one can find unique embossed prints, commissioned portraits, figurines fashioned from corn husks, and hand-crafted jewelry, just to name a few beautiful finds.
+Throughout the heart of Camden there are galleries, artist co-ops, antique stores and events that enrich and inspire.
+There are places like The Artist's Attic, where Dot Goodwin gathers local visual artists to work, create and sell their wares.
+In this fun and quirky space, one can find unique embossed prints, commissioned portraits, figurines fashioned from corn husks and hand-crafted jewelry, just to name a few beautiful finds.

-The community of Camden is well-versed in all genres of the arts, as there are constant theatrical performances through the Fine Arts Center of Kershaw County which also hosts classical music concerts and a host of other events.
-During the warmer months the staff will sometimes open up the back stage garage door and host parties that include movie screenings.
-The center also hosts music, dance, pottery, and knitting classes that draw participants from around the state.
+The community of Camden is well-versed in all genres of the arts, as there are regular theatrical performances through the Fine Arts Center of Kershaw County, which also hosts classical music concerts and other events.
+During the warmer months, the staff will sometimes open up the back stage garage door and host parties that include movie screenings.
+The center also offers music, dance, pottery and knitting classes, drawing participants from around the state.

 The town is a gem that is nestled behind the trees of I-20 where arts enthusiasts mingle freely amongst the horse set, and the two groups support each other in a way that makes the town a delightful place to spend a day or two.
-With charming bed & breakfasts like The Bloomsbury Inn and The Camden House, it would be easy to plan a weekend getaway that would be unforgettable.
+With charming bed-and-breakfasts like Four Oaks Inn and Old McCaskill's Farm, it would be easy to plan a weekend getaway that would be unforgettable.
 For more information on all that this town has to offer, please click here.
 I promise that you will be impressed!